-The canyon on the left/southeast side ends in a brutal semicircle of peaks (North Guard and Mt Brewer tower above this amphitheater).
+The canyon on the left/southeast side ends in a brutal semicircle of peaks (North Guard towers above this amphitheater).
 There are actually two main lakes up here (which i call Sphinx 8 and Sphinx 9) and the higher one seems to have ducks every summer.

 The canyon on the right/southwest side offers an affordable grade over a green patch along the creek.
 This is the side that you want to take if you want to see Sphinx 5,6,7 and Sphinx Pass.

 You can walk up that green patch (actually, a lot of boulders and shrubs), basically following the creek, or (better in my opinion) you can walk straight up the promontory that separates the two canyons, slightly on the western side of the oblique pyramid.

 This way you are walking above the western canyon.
 The first advantage is that you get to see the two lakes on the left canyon (which most people miss).
 The second advantage is that this route is less uneven than the valley below.
 The third advantage is that you walk above the lakes.
 As you keep moving southwest, entering the southwest canyon on its left/east side, you should see to your right two tiny ponds, then Sphinx 5 (N36.71849 W118.51505), then Sphinx 6 ( and finally the last pond (usually icy and surmounted by snow), which I call Sphinx 7 (about 3500m, 7.5 hours).
 On the other hand, if you walk too high, you may be hitting boulders all the way up, which is not good.

 Now there is virtually nowhere to go, because in front of you (southeast) there is a wall of boulders surrounded by vertical peaks on both sides: that is what i call Sphinx Pass (N36.71091 W118.50401).